 At Grinnell College, Sharon has provided guidance to students conducting research on Asian American activism and labor migration in Southeast Asia.
-She has also participated in the faculty panel on the “Global Politics of Migration and Refuge,” organized by the College’s Rosenfield Program in Public Affairs, International Relations and Human Rights and Institute for Global Engagement.
+She has participated in the faculty panel on the “Global Politics of Migration and Refuge,” organized by the College’s Rosenfield Program in Public Affairs, International Relations and Human Rights and Institute for Global Engagement.

 While a graduate student at the University of Pittsburgh, Sharon organized events designed to supplement curricular learning, such as the Documentary Film Series on “Repression, Revolution, and Globalization” held from October-December 2010.
 She was also a resource person for the 2015 Professional Development Workshop Series, where she gave a talk on “Searching and Applying for Fellowships and Grants.”